plone/training/theming/ttw-advanced.rst

 We want to hide it for anynoymous users so we can take advantage of the base CSS classes the Plone exposes on the body (SHOW THE CLASSES).

 The class we are looking for is `userrole-authenticated`.
-Add another property to the rule so that we get to this line of code:
+Add another property to the rule so that we produce this code:

 .. code-block:: xml